A tape is a strip of material with a variety of uses. Here are some of the most important tapes used in sewing.

 This is a very pretty fabric tape that can be used in sewing and crafting as it is – make bows, use as trim, tie parcels etc.

 This is a 3/4 inch wide tape made of interfacing material.
 Used to interface and strengthen small areas; instead of using the big interfacing material you cut this narrow tape in convenient sizes and use.
 You can use dry heat to adhere this tape as you would with interfacing.

 Elastic tapes are available in width ranging from 5 mm and in many colors and even in a transparent version.

 Piping is a fabric tape made of fabric-covered cord which is inserted between seams.
+Here one or two cords are covered with a long fabric piece.
 It is used on necklines, hems, armhole edges and to decorate upholstery.
 Learn how to sew piping here.